 International students whose first language is not English are required to submit proof of English language proficiency.
 For the Test of English as a Foreign Language (TOEFL) exam, the minimum requirement is a score of 500 (paper-based total), 173 (computer-based total), or 61 (Internet-based total).
 For the International English Language Testing System (IELTS) exam, the minimum requirement is a score of 5.5 on the Academic test.
 For the International Test of English Proficiency (iTEP), the minimum requirement is a score of 4.5.
 For the Pearson Test of English (PTE), the minimum requirement is a score of 45.
-Students submitting results from the TOEFL or IELTS are not required to submit SAT or ACT scores.
-If an international applicant's high school course work was taught in English, he/she may submit SAT or ACT scores in lieu of the TOEFL or IELTS.
+For the Cambridge English Scale, a minimum score of 162 is required.
+Students submitting results from one of the approved English proficiency assessments listed in this catalog are not required to submit SAT or ACT scores.
+If an international applicant's high school course work was taught in English, he/she may submit SAT or ACT scores in lieu of one of the approved English proficiency assessments.
+If an international applicant has completed 30 semester/45 quarter transferable units from an English speaking regionally accredited college or university with a GPA of 2.0 ("C" average or above), or has completed a college degree-level English course with a grade of "C" (2.0) or higher, then he/she does not have to submit scores from one of the approved English proficiency assessments.

 An international student who attends an NDNU-approved English as a Second Language School is eligible to opt out of the TOEFL requirement if he/she meets the minimum requirement of the TOEFL waiver agreement.
-Please consult with the Office of Admission for agreements with specific partner language schools.
+Please consult with the Office of Admissions for agreements with specific partner language schools.
 These international students must take NDNU's English as a Second Language (ESL) assessment exam prior to enrolling in classes to determine if NDNU's English for International Students (EIS) course work is appropriate or required.